adilallo/community-rule/docs/README.md

 1. Start with **testing-framework.md** to understand the complete testing strategy
 2. Use **testing-quick-reference.md** for daily development
 3. Reference **visual-regression-guide.md** when working with visual tests
+4. Review **performance-optimization-guide.md** for performance optimization

 ### For Daily Development

 1. Use **testing-quick-reference.md** for commands and troubleshooting
 2. Reference **testing-framework.md** for detailed explanations
 3. Use **visual-regression-guide.md** for visual test workflows
+4. Use **performance-optimization-guide.md** for performance monitoring

 ### For Troubleshooting

 1. Check **testing-quick-reference.md** for common solutions
 2. Use **testing-framework.md** for detailed troubleshooting
 3. Reference **visual-regression-guide.md** for visual test issues
+4. Use **performance-optimization-guide.md** for performance issues

 ## 📊 Current Testing Status